kubernetes/website/content/en/docs/tasks/administer-cluster/configure-multiple-schedulers.md

 Now that we have our scheduler in a container image, we can just create a pod config for it and run it in our Kubernetes cluster.
-But instead of creating a pod directly in the cluster, let's use a [Deployment](/docs/concepts/workloads/controllers/deployment/) for this example.
-A [Deployment](/docs/concepts/workloads/controllers/deployment/) manages a [Replica Set](/docs/concepts/workloads/controllers/replicaset/) which in turn manages the pods, thereby making the scheduler resilient to failures.
+But instead of creating a pod directly in the cluster, let's use a [Deployment](/docs/concepts/workloads/deployment/) for this example.
+A Deployment manages a [ReplicaSet](/docs/concepts/workloads/replicaset/) which in turn manages the pods, thereby making the scheduler resilient to failures.

 Here is the deployment config.
 Save it as `my-scheduler.yaml`:

 {{< codenew file="admin/sched/my-scheduler.yaml" >}}